 - How can I move past this obstacle?

 When your teenager starts learning to look at failures in a positive perspective then there is nothing called failure in your teenager’s life.
-They all become learning experiences and it only takes them closer and closer to success.
+They all become learning experiences and it only take them closer and closer to success.

 Reward them when they can look at it in a positive way.
 Talk proudly about this when your teen does it.
 Because it is an achievement by itself.
 And it also helps build hope in your teenager.